bryan-arndorfer/opr-saas-services/generated-services/webhook-relay-api/README.md

 # Webhook Relay API

-## Overview

-A self-serve HTTP API for reliable webhook delivery.
-This API allows developers to send events to registered endpoint URLs with retries, logging, and error handling.
+A self-serve HTTP API for reliable webhook delivery with retries and logging.

+## Features

+- Reliable callback delivery with exponential backoff retries.
+- HMAC signing and delivery logs.
+- API-driven registration and key generation.
+- Free tier with 100 events per month.

-## Getting Started
+## Getting started

-1. Clone the repository
+1. Clone the repository.
+2. Run `npm install` to install the dependencies.
-2. Set up your environment variables in a `.env` file
+3. Set up your environment variables in a `.env` file.
-3. Run `npm install`
-4. Start the server with `npm start`
+4. Start the server with `npm start`.

-## API Endpoints
+## Endpoints

-- `GET /api/health` - Health check endpoint
+- `GET /api/health`: Check the health of the service.
+- `POST /events`: Send events to be delivered.
-- `POST /api/events` - Accepts webhook events for delivery
+- `POST /register`: Register a new API key for usage.

 ## License

-MIT License
+This project is licensed under the MIT License.